scipp/scipp/doc/design.md

 - Red lines indicate completion major outcomes/milestones grouped into phases.
   - `Phase 2+WB` (`Workbench` integration) is flexible and relatively disconnected.
     It may be done sooner or later in the second phase, or even after.
-- In `Phase 2+X` the precise plan is deliberately unclear, with various options.
+- In `Phase 2+X` the precise plan is deliberately unspecified, i.e., we list various options.
   We firmly believe that it is impossible to make a qualified decision on this part before we have at least completed `Phase 1` and parts of `Phase 2`.
   At this point it is entirely unclear how and how quickly `Dataset` would be adopted, so the decision is postponed.
   Note that this is possible because everything in `Phase 1`, `Phase 2`, and even `Phase 2+WB` is independent of the choice for completing (or not completing) the rollout.